 The papyrus is an ornamental plant, relatively easy to grow, with a graphic and slender appearance.
-As a semi-aquatic plant, it can be cultivated both outdoors and indoors.
+A semi-aquatic plant, it can be grown both outdoors and indoors.
 The Cyperus alternifolius, a close cousin of the Cyperus papyrus, is a variety commonly grown indoors and can be propagated by cuttings.
-Its propagation is extremely simple to carry out and allows for many new plants to be obtained for replanting.
+Its propagation by cuttings is extremely easy to carry out and allows you to obtain many new plants to replant.

 Here is our step-by-step tutorial on how to take a papyrus cutting.